 Artlantic is a non-profit organization that produces and curates art/cultural clusters.
 These clusters serve as platforms to reflect upon Denmark’s participation in the transatlantic trade of enslaved Africans.

 Artlantic seeks to utilize the arts and cultural clusters to create trans-spaces, which are not bound to the specific time and place of the colonial period.
 These trans-spaces are where unsettled processes, as a result of colonialism, can transmute, transpose, translate, transmit, transform and ultimately transcend suffering as a form of healing.

-Rather than mapping from the colonizing powers’ perspective, Artlantic’s trans-spaces will create alternative lineages, affective relationships as well as connecting voices and sensibilities that have hitherto been kept apart.
-Artlantic’s spiritual and affective map will generate routes and relationships between our shared and interconnected histories and geographies by way of exploring the archives and repositories “Sea”, “Soil”, “Wind” and “Texture“.
+Rather than mapping from the colonizing powers’ perspective, Artlantic’s trans-spaces aim to create alternative lineages, affective relationships as well as connecting voices and sensibilities that have hitherto been kept apart.
+Artlantic’s spiritual and affective map generates routes and relationships between our shared and interconnected histories and geographies by way of exploring the archives and repositories “Sea”, “Soil”, “Wind” and “Texture“.